fabbrimatteo/JTA-Mods/README.md

 ## DatasetAnnotator usage
 By pressing F8 the mod will automatically load each scenario previously created and starts to record the dataset.
-You can stop the mod at any time by pressing ctrl+R. The data will be stored in a subdirectory of the GTA V game folder named 'JTA'.
+You can stop the mod at any time by pressing ctrl+R. The data will be stored in a subdirectory of the GTA V game folder named `JTA`.
 For each sequence a new folder will be created, containing each recorded frames and a .csv annotation file.

 * _Note_ #1: each scenario will be recorded two times: one during the day and one during the night.